hernantz/blog/content/its-the-competition-stupid.md

 justice or equality mean?
 What if to benefit some, others have to be affected negatively?
 Can a fair society be built?
 How would you define fair?

-**There is no absolute standard of justice**.
-The pursuit of universal justice and equality is futile.
-They can only be approximated by certain metrics, laws, to an agreed ideal that might change over time and is prone to subjective interpretation.

-The only thing left for us is to agree on a set of artificial impositions that we are all going to live by and that are better, to our understanding, for the kind of world we want to live in.
-Now these arbitrary impositions cannot be agreed universally.
-Ideally we have the capability to be part of that election.

-## ...And prosperity for all

-Not only we are interested in some form of justice, but also we want to have the chance to enjoy the fruits of prosperity.
+But wait, not only we are interested in some form of justice, we also want to have the chance to enjoy the fruits of prosperity.
 So we have to agree on it's definition too.

-Some societies might meassure progess by the level of hapiness of it's individuals [^8], others by more concrete metrics like GDP, advancements in human rights, child mortality or number of college graduates.
+Some societies may meassure progess by advancements in human rights or the level of happiness of it's individuals [^8], others by more concrete figures like GDP, child mortality or number of college graduates.

 Maybe all of them are desirable, but which one is more important and how much more important?
+Remember you always have limited resources, so there will be sacrifices that need to be done.

+**There is no absolute standard of justice and prosperity**.
+The pursuit of universal justice, equality and happiness for that matter, is futile.
+They can only be approximated to an agreed ideal that might change over time and is prone to subjective interpretation, if reliable metrics are not provided.

+The only thing left for us is to agree on a set of artificial impositions that we are all going to live by and that are better, to our understanding, for the kind of world we want to live in.
+While these arbitrary impositions cannot be agreed universally, ideally, we would have the capability to be part of their selection somehow.

 There was no justice for dinosaurs.
 Even when they might have done everything they could in terms of adaptation through millions of years of evolution, they couldn't survive a gigantic meteorite (something that doesn't frequently and was impossible to anticipate).
 Again, many factors one does not control.